Dharani: Mahayana tradition

 The dharanis have been a large and important part of Mahayana Buddhist literature.
 They are particularly abundant in the esoteric tradition of Buddhism (Vajrayana, Tibetan).
 However, the dharanis were not unique to esoteric Mahayana texts.
 The most significant and popular Mahayana sutras such as the Lotus Sutra, Heart Sutra and others prominently include dharani chapters.
 The dharanis are prominent in the Prajñāpāramitā Sutras wherein the Buddha "praises dharani incantation, along with the cultivation of samadhi, as virtuous activity of a bodhisattva", states Ryûichi Abé.

 The Megha-Sutra is an example of an ancient Mahayana magico-religious text.
 In it, the snake deities appear before the Buddha and offer him adoration, then ask how the suffering of snakes, as well as people, can be alleviated.
 The text suggests friendliness (maitri) and lists numerous invocations such as those to female deities, exorcisms, means to induce rains, along with a series of magical formulae such as "sara sire sire suru suru naganam java java jivi jivi juvu juvu etc.", states Moriz Winternitz.
 The historic Mahayana dharanis have survived as single manuscripts as well as large collections.
-The versions found in Nepal and China include spells to end sickness, lengthen life, recovery from poison, magic for luck in war, drive away demons and snakes, protection from the effects of ill-omened constellations, release from a confessed sin, birth of a son or daughter to a woman wanting a baby, rebirth into sukhavati heaven or avoiding a bad rebirth.
+The versions found in Nepal and China include spells to end sickness, lengthen life, recovery from poison, magic for luck in war, drive away demons and snakes, protection from the effects of ill-omened constellations, release from a confessed sin, birth of a son or daughter to a woman wanting a baby, rebirth into Sukhāvatī or avoiding a bad rebirth.
 The snake-charm dharani is found in the Bower Manuscript found in Western China.
 While a 443 CE Chinese translation of Lankavatara Sutra does not contain some of the dharani chapters, other Chinese translations dated to the 2nd century and 4th century CE of Mahayana texts do contain dharanis.
 The Dunhuang manuscript collections include extensive talismanic dharani sections.
 The dharanis as conceptualized by medieval era Buddhist intellectuals and eminent Chinese monks were an "integral component of mainstream Sinitic Buddhism", states Richard McBride.
 The popularity of Buddhist spells in China was probably because older native Chinese religions valued spells already.